Senior Systems Engineer – Mechanical

 • Rack-level solutions: liquid-cooled cold plates rear-door heat exchangers in-rack manifolds hybrid air/liquid configurations.

-• Determine the air-to-liquid mix needed to support a given rack layout accounting for:
+• Determine the air-to-liquid mixneeded to support a given rack layout and density considering rack SKUs aisle configuration containment and site constraints.

 Rack SKUs Cooling Requirements & Data Accuracy